tropicalcityv2g-hash/Powering-tropical-cities/README.md

 # Powering-tropical-cities
-# Spatial Interaction Efficiency (Code Repository)  This repository contains the code and minimal data necessary to reproduce the key computational analyses presented in the manuscript **“Powering tropical cities: Photovoltaics at scale via decentralized e-mobility charging”** (submitted to *Nature Communications*).
+# This repository contains the code and minimal data necessary to reproduce the key computational analyses presented in the manuscript **“Powering tropical cities: Photovoltaics at scale via decentralized e-mobility charging”** (submitted to *Nature Communications*).